 With a rise of mobile learning comes an increase in social media usage among learners.
 A trend that was seen in 2016 included the powerful use of social media to aid learning.
 For example on Facebook, course instructors have the option of creating either an open or closed group where they can interact with learners and have educational discussions.

 According to the Global Web Index, users spend roughly 28 per cent of their time online on social media - a number that is expected to grow.
-In a millennial survey by Deloitte, by 2025, 75 per cent of the global workforce will be millennials, who favour social media learning.
+A millennial survey by Deloitte showed that, by 2025, 75 per cent of the global workforce will be millennials, who favour social media learning.

 8. Augmented Reality

-With augmented reality, learners are able to find their own potential by allowing the environment adapt to them, which they can customise, according to their preferences.
+With augmented reality, learners can find their own potential by adapting and customising the environment, according to their preferences.